zubairrauf/drDropinTest/README.md

 The project has an index page and two components.
 The index page fetches the data at build time and passes it to the Clinics component.
 Clinics component maps over the data and displays the Card component for each clinic.

 The logic for formatting the opening schedule according to the project requirements, is written in the Card component.

+## Preview

+The project is deployed at https://drdropin.zubairrauf.com/